 16.10 Audit Rights.
 Seller, Buyer or any third party representative of Seller or Buyer shall have the right, upon reasonable notice and at reasonable times, to examine the books and records of the other to the extent reasonably necessary to verify the accuracy of any billing statement, payment demand, change, payment or computation made under this Agreement.

+16.11 Collateral Requirement.
+In the event of the occurrence of a Material Adverse Change affecting either Party, it is understood and agreed that the other Party may request a letter of credit issued in a form and amount and by a commercial bank acceptable to the requesting Party (or such other collateral that may be acceptable to the requesting Party).
+Upon such request, the letter of credit must be delivered to the requesting Party within two (2) Business Days of the request.
+In the event an acceptable letter of credit is not delivered, the requesting Party may, at its option, suspend performance hereunder..

 IN WITNESS WHEREOF, the Parties have entered into this Agreement, effective as of the date first above written.